outscale-dev/osc-k8s-rancher/docs/deploy.md

 rancher_server_url = "https://rancher.XX.XX.XX.XX.sslip.io" # The URL to access the rancher server
 ```

-# Deploying Kubernetes cluster wih rke2
+# Deploying your first Kubernetes cluster wih rke2
 After deploying the rancher server:
 - go to the website and accept the risk which is a carning from the web browser stating that the certificate is self-sign
 - enter the credentials admin then the password that you have setted in `terraform.tfvars`
 - click on `Create`
 - On top of the page, you will have a cluster template, click on it for creating your first rke2 cluster

-You will need to put your AK/Sk and the output of terraform.
+You will need to put your AK/SK and the output of terraform.
 Watch out that for security group, you will need to put them directly in the YAML file.
+Finally, your first cluster must have the same name than the the name you put in the `terraform.tfvars`.

+# Deploying additional clusters
+Before performing the previous steps, you need to:
+- Create a new security groups
+- Add some tags for the CCM to work well:
+   - `OscK8sClusterID/<cluster_name>=owned` on the Subnet, Node Security Group and the public Route Table
+   - `OscK8sMainSG/<cluster_name>=True` on the Node Security Group

 # Destroying
 Make sure that there no cluster in the subnet and execute